CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Generate a coporated ERD of organization](createCorporateERDFromDifferentUser.png?raw=true)

 The recommendation is created ERD per user of different areas across the corporation, to merge those into the single and corporated ERD represents the organization.

+### Middle level of data model
+For each major subject area; or entity; identified in high level data model, a midlevel mode is created.
+This model is gradually expanded part by part.
+This model use 4 basic constructs to build:
+1.  `Primary grouping`: it exists once and only once for each subject area, it holds attributes that exists only once for each major area.
+2.  `Secondary grouping`: it holnd data attributes that can exist multiple times for each major subject area.
+3.  `Connector`: it relates data from one grouping to another.
+Generally use a foreign key. and represents a relationship in ERD.
+4.  `Type of `: this data is indicated by a line leading to the right of a subtype of data.